nojs/nojs.github.com/index.md

 syntax extensions and all AST-manipulation and macro-defining facilities.

-It currently has some interesting extensions.
+* Some interesting extensions:
     * Structural pattern matching
     * Destructuring assignment
     * Destructuring properties access

 * [Actor](/actor) Erlang-like message passing

   Allows to have actors running on nodes evenly in browser and on server.
 Consumed well with syntax bindings.